xomda/xomda.github.io/docs/getting-started/code-templates.md

 }
 ```

-The templates should implement the `org.xomda.core.template.Template` interface, provided by XOMDA.
+The templates should implement the `org.xomda.template.Template` interface, provided by XOMDA.

 ## Java Code Template